 With the population growth of the Berwyn Heights and Greenbelt communities, so grew the demand for the Department’s services.
 Because of the additional calls for services and the unavailability of volunteers during the day, paid firefighters were hired in 1965.
 As time progressed, more personnel were added to the paid force.
 These men would eventually become absorbed into the County Fire Department which had yet to be organized.

-In the early 1960’s Prince George’s County hired Yeager and Associates to conduct a study of fire protection throughout the county and to make recommendations as to how the departments could provide better protection.
-In regard to Berwyn Heights, the Yeager Report suggested that a ladder truck be added to the station, the engine company be eliminated, and the Rescue Squad should remain in service.
+In the early 1960’s Prince George’s County hired Yarger and Associates to conduct a study of fire protection throughout the county and to make recommendations as to how the departments could provide better protection.
+In regard to Berwyn Heights, the Yarger Report suggested that a ladder truck be added to the station, the engine company be eliminated, and the Rescue Squad should remain in service.
 The elimination of the engine company was justified because of surrounding firehouses, including those in Branchville and Greenbelt, could provide adequate engine coverage while Berwyn Heights could provide the ladder company service.

-In addition, the Yeager Report also suggested the firehouse be relocated to better serve the new Springhill Lake apartment complex that was under construction and the various businesses along Greenbelt Road.
+In addition, the Yarger Report also suggested the firehouse be relocated to better serve the new Springhill Lake apartment complex that was under construction and the various businesses along Greenbelt Road.
 The relationship with the Town began to suffer over the issues because the Town did not want the firehouse to move from the site where it had originally been organized.
 Issues regarding the elimination of the engine company created additional discussion and debate.

 Potential locations for the new “station,” as people would begin to refer to the new firehouse, were Greenbelt Road and 58th Avenue or Greenbelt Road and Kenilworth Avenue.
 Local politicians and Townspeople continued to debate the location of the new station.
 It was eventually located where it presently resides, at 60th Avenue and Seminole Street, and construction was completed in July of 1968.